 PIs can nominate delegates to help them to complete information on their grants.
 However, the PI is responsible for the final submission on the system.
 Guidance on how to delegate access is available: Adding Delegate and Research Team access on Researchfish [pdf]

-More information is available on the Research Council website.
+More information is available on the UKRI website.

-Note that output information entered on Researchfish is published via the RCUK Gateway to Research
+Note that output information entered on Researchfish is published via the UKRI Gateway to Research